 In this blog post, I am trying to explore something unusual and this may only relate to people who are believers in God; public or personal.

-Quiet often we hear words like “may God bless you” or “may this festival bring light and happiness in your life.”
-My question of, why this element of “may”?
+Quite often we hear words like MAY GOD BLESS YOU or MAY THIS FESTIVAL BRING LIGHT AND HAPPINESS TO YOUR LIFE.
+My question of, why this element of MAY?
 Why this doubt?

 Let’s understand the definition of the word may.
 The word means expressing a possibility or speculation.
-Hence, by saying “may God bless you” world mean that we’re expressing a possibility that God may bless the other person.
+Hence, by saying may God bless you would mean that we’re expressing a possibility that God may bless the other person.
 But this is not true, and as per my limited knowledge, God has blessed everyone already in different ways and by adding a doubt element, we’re doubting the supreme.

 Is doubt a sin?

 Yes.
 Doubt is an expression of our weak belief and a manifestation of our lack of faith.
 Of all the sins we can commit, doubt is the one most hated by God.
 Doubt is not natural, it is a function of our fallen sinful state.
 We were created to trust God and cast our hope on God.
 Doubt springs from pride and forgetfulness, it grows in isolation from God, and it ultimately will drive us to seek what we need from someone/thing other than God.

 Doubt is rooted in our failure to accurately understand who God is.
 God properly apprehended removes doubt.
 There are really two kinds of doubt; emotional doubt and intellectual doubt.

 Emotional doubt is and can be experienced by believers and followers of God.
 When we are motivated by fear of anything other than God, we allow doubt to take over.
 When this happens, our only response should be one of repentance and reorientation toward God.